Puyo Puyo (video game): Development

 An English-translated version of the arcade original was created and released internationally which replaces the original voice work, changes many of the characters' names, and removes the wings of the Harpies (which are called Dark Elves in the English version).
 Sega released Puyo Puyo for the Mega Drive on December 18, 1992 and the Game Gear on March 19, 1993 in Japan.
 The Game Gear version contains an English version named Puzlow Kids; this version appears whenever the game cartridge is used in a North American or European system.
 A PC-9801 port was released by Compile on the same day the Game Gear port was released.
 Tokuma Shoten re-released their version Puyo Puyo for the Family Computer on July 23 of the same year, which added a two-player competitive mode.
 Banpresto released a version for the Super Famicom under the title Super Puyo Puyo (す〜ぱ〜 ぷよぷよ, Sūpā Puyo Puyo) on December 10, 1993.
 In 1994, a port for the Game Boy was developed by Winkysoft, published by Banpresto and released on July 31 under the original name.
 NEC Avenue released their version of Puyo Puyo for the PC Engine CD-ROM² on April 22, titled Puyo Puyo CD (ぷよぷよCD, Puyo Puyo Shī Dī).
-CRI Middleware released their version of Puyo Puyo for the FM Towns in December.
+CRI released their version of Puyo Puyo for the FM Towns in December.

 Before the series was branded as Puyo Pop internationally, the Genesis version of the first game saw release outside Japan in 1993 as Dr. Robotnik's Mean Bean Machine in North America and Europe; this version omitted the characters and setting of the original release, replacing them with characters from the Adventures of Sonic the Hedgehog animated series.
 The Game Gear version was likewise altered for North America and Europe, and also ported to the Master System in Europe.
 Two years later, the game was released for the SNES as Kirby's Avalanche in North America and as Kirby's Ghost Trap in Europe, utilizing characters from Nintendo's Kirby series.